📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Collaborator Contribution The partner from the Chemical Engineering Department - Dr Perez-Page- was responsible for the development and testing of the membranes in Redox Flow Batteries.
 She was also responsible for writing and submitting an EPSRC grant which is still under review (Early career researcher international collaboration grant).

-Impact The outputs of this collaboration are: - Award of the University of Manchester Interdisciplinary Research Institute grant, 20k GBP - Submission of EPSRC Early career researcher international collaboration grant, 200k GBP (under review) - Submission of the University of Manchester Research Institute Discipline Hopping Call, 25k GBP (under review)
+Impact The outputs of this collaboration are: - Award of the University of Manchester Interdisciplinary Research Institute grant, 20k GBP - Submission of EPSRC Early career researcher international collaboration grant, 200k GBP (Not awarded) - Submission of the University of Manchester Research Institute Discipline Hopping Call, 25k GBP (Not awarded) - One PhD studentship

 Start Year 2021